 We are being represented by Wilson Sonsini Goodrich & Rosati, Professional Corporation, Palo Alto, California.
 The validity of the common shares being offered by this prospectus supplement and legal matters relating to Canadian laws will be passed upon for us by McCarthy Tétrault LLP, Vancouver, British Columbia.
 The underwriters are being represented by Cooley LLP, San Diego and San Francisco, California.
 Blake, Cassels & Graydon LLP, Vancouver, British Columbia, is acting as Canadian counsel to the underwriters.
+The selling securityholders are being represented by Whalen LLP, Irvine, California, and McCullough O'Connor Irwin LLP, Vancouver, British Columbia, is acting as Canadian counsel to the underwriters.
 The selling securityholders are being represented by Whalen LLP, Irvine, California, and McCullough O'Connor Irwin LLP, Vancouver, British Columbia, is acting as Canadian counsel to the selling securityholders.
-As of the date of this prospectus, the members and associates of Wilson Sonsini Goodrich & Rosati, Professional Corporation, as a group, own less than 1% of our outstanding securities, the partners and associates of McCarthy Tétrault LLP, as a group, own less than 1% of our outstanding securities, the partners and associates of Blake, Cassels & Graydon LLP, as a group, own less than 1% of our outstanding securities, the partners and associates of Whalen LLP, as a group, own less than 1% of our outstanding securities, as a group, own less than 1% of our outstanding securities.
+As of the date of this prospectus, the members and associates of Wilson Sonsini Goodrich & Rosati, Professional Corporation, as a group, own less than 1% of our outstanding securities, the partners and associates of McCarthy Tétrault LLP, as a group, own less than 1% of our outstanding securities, the partners and associates of Blake, Cassels & Graydon LLP, as a group, own less than 1% of our outstanding securities, the partners and associates of McCullough O'Connor Irwin LLP, as a group, own less than 1% of our outstanding securities, the partners and associates of McCullough O'Connor Irwin LLP, as a group, own less than 1% of our outstanding securities, and the partners and associates of McCullough O'Connor Irwin LLP, as a group, own less than 1% of our outstanding securities, and the partners and associates of McCullough O'Connor Irwin LLP, as a group, own less than 1% of our outstanding securities.